Fern Britton takes swipe at Phillip Schofield on Celebrity Big Brother

 Fern Britton has alluded to her rivalry with former This Morning colleague Phillip Schofield on Celebrity Big Brother.

-The reality show has returned for its first all-star run since ITV rebooted the series, and Britton is one of the housemates.
+The reality show has returned for its first all-star run since ITV rebooted the series, and Britton is one of the housemates alongside X Factor judge Louis Walsh – who has already shocked viewers with an “incredibly rude” comment, Love Island winner Ekin-Su and Kate Middleton’s uncle.
+Gary Goldsmith

-Britton, who hosted the ITV daytime series from 1999 to 2009, said durimg a conversation that she “might have to leave” the house if Schofield entered the house as a surprise housemate – but what went down between the pair?
+Britton, who hosted ITV daytime series This Morning from 1999 to 2009, said during a conversation that she “might have to leave” the house if Schofield entered the house as a surprise housemate.

+When Goldsmith said he thought the host, who dramatically quit the series in May 2023 after admitting to lying about an affair with a younger male colleague, might be a late entrant in the house, Britton looked alarmed.

+She replied: “That didn’t happen – yet, Maybe he’s coming in as a surprise?
+I might have to leave at that point.”

 Britton presented This Morning alongside Schofield, who dramatically quit the series in May 2023 after admitting to lying about an affair with a younger male colleague.